nyu-pl-fa18/class11/README.md

 }
 ```

-Here, the accessibility modifier `private` is added to the field
+The *accessibility modifier* `private` is added to the field
 declarations.
 This modifier ensures that the two fields are only
-accessible from instances of the class `MutablePoint`.
-That is, two
+accessible from within the class `MutablePoint`.
+That is, the methods
-instances of `MutablePoints` can access each others fields `first` and
+of two instances of `MutablePoints` can access each others fields
-`second` directly, however, instances of other classes cannot.
-In our
+`first` and `second` directly, however, the methods of instances of
-code example, the class still provides indirect read access to the
+other classes cannot.
+In our code example, the class still provides
-fields via the *getter* methods `getFirst` and `getSecond`.
-However,
+indirect read access to the fields via the *getter* methods `getFirst`
-no instance of another class can assign new values to these fields.
+and `getSecond`.
+However, no instance of another class can assign new
+values to these fields.

 The most important access modifiers are as follows: